marcswebsite/marcswebsite.github.io/index.md

 - Worked as an Intern at [Fedafin AG, Switzerland](https://www.fedafin.ch/de/index.html), St. Gallen, Switzerland; 2019

 ## Working Papers
 - **From surveys and theory to statistical methods.
-Which predictors can we trust? and when?** *Job Market Paper*.
+Which predictors can we trust? and when?**.

 - **What is the consumption-wealth return?** *with P. Schneider and P. Whelan*.